andreaseriksson/curriculum_vitae/readme.md

 I started with Ruby on Rails-development over two years ago and got a neck for it immediately.
 Since then I built all my private projects in Ruby on Rails and my work projects in Rails and CakePHP (which is a Rails clone in PHP).
 In my experience, Ruby on Rails is a superior framework that provides clear productivity benefits, more fun and yields in better end results.

-This is the main reason that I apply for the position with you.
 I want to develop as a web developer and specialize in Ruby on Rails.
 I know the Ruby language well and know about the conventions associated with the framework.

 As a person I am an innovative and creative person who is easy to get along with.
 I spend a great deal of my spare time researching web development and learning new techniques.
 I feel that I can see the broader picture bring it to the team.